 Attendance is required in all classes.

 Need help registering for a class?
 Watch the tutorial.
-Additionally, Hannah Potter, the academic advisor for all GEICO associates, is available to help you with all your academic advising needs.
+Additionally, we are available to help you with all your academic advising needs.

 Four credit hours.
 To understand accounting for corporations.